AdiIRC/apiv2/Docs/Tutorial/Chapter_2.md

 ![RegisteredCommandArgs Intellisense](http://i.imgur.com/areeRZZ.png "RegisteredCommandArgs Intellisense" )

 Okay that could be more clear.
 Luckily, there is [Documentation](https://adiirc.com/docsv2/html/b188f817-d351-7802-e9a1-6907dc8377be.htm).
-Lets see what it has to say about [RegisteredCommandArgs](https://adiirc.com/docsv2/html/ed81f664-3e35-fcb5-0893-a19382ce145b.htm)
+Lets see what it has to say about [RegisteredCommandArgs](https://adiirc.com/docsv2/html/ed81f664-3e35-fcb5-0893-a19382ce145b.htm).

 ```
 Public string	Command	- Returns the name of the command called
 Public IWindow	Window  - Returns the IWindow for which the command was called from
 ```

-argument.Window is a reference to the window the user was on when they used the commands.
+Starting off argument.Window is a reference to the window the user was on when they used the commands.
 And argument.Command holds the entire string for the command that was used.

 So we can replace our dependance on _host.CurrentIWindow by using argument.Window.